 Impact of Brexit on the UK energy system

-The Durham Energy Institute (DEI) is making an urgent case for the UK Government to focus on energy priorities as part of the Brexit negotiations and decision-making process.
+In this briefing Durham Energy Institute (DEI) makes an urgent case for the UK Government to focus on energy priorities as part of the Brexit negotiations and decision-making process.

 The DEI is calling for a recognition that the UK is already facing significant threats to the future security of the UK energy system which are likely to be enhanced by the uncertainties of the Brexit process.
 This statement sets out some key issues the DEI would like policy makers to consider which have significant implications for UK Energy resilience and sustainability, and calls for: